top of page

 What is your favorite game?

 If I had to pick just one, it would probably be Dragon Age: Origins.
 I am a huge fan of story-driven games that have decision-making.
-I also love the rest of the Dragon Age series, Animal Crossing, Mass Effect, Assassin's Creed, Bioshock, Portal, The Elder Scrolls, The Last of Us, Stardew Valley, and The Walking Dead Game.
+I also love the rest of the Dragon Age series, Animal Crossing, Mass Effect, Assassin's Creed, Bioshock, Portal, The Elder Scrolls, The Last of Us, Stardew Valley, The Walking Dead Game, and FFXIV

 What is your favorite movie?